AIHubDocs/en/assets/RVC/Cloud/Applio Colab.md

  ‎
 - You can change the **save frequency**, or increase the **Total Epoch** amount in case you didn't input enough before.
  ‎
-- Begin training again & remember to monitor TB & logs like before.
+- Begin training again & remember to monitor <u>[TB</u>](https://aihubdocs.github.io/en/rvc-resources/epochs-overtraining--tensorboard/#tensorboard) as before.
 ===

 ###### ‎